Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Add a static route' with a specific verb and resource, distinguishing it from sibling tools like opnsense_route_delete and opnsense_route_update.
+The description clearly states 'Add a static route,' which is a specific verb+resource.
+It distinguishes from sibling tools like delete, update, list by context and explicit workflow mention (gateway list prerequisite, apply afterwards).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.